PavanRangani/docs/docs/prd/family/families.md

 - Individual
   - Represent any person of the family
 - Joint
-  - Represents an entity when two individuals are combinely filing their tax returns.
+  - Represents an entity when two individuals are combinedly filing their tax returns.
 - Partnership
   - Represents any partnership firm
 - Foundation